Lawren10/lawrence-ogereka-mtn-backend-task/README.md

   DELETE
   </td>
   <td>
-   delets a specific task by id (soft delete).
+   delets a specific task by id (soft delete). the task id is to provided in palce of the (:id) in the endpoint
   </td>
   </tr>